 How does subcontractor’s liability insurance differ?

-Subcontractors public liability insurance covers everything that conventional public liability insurance covers but there are a few extensions.
+Subcontractors liability insurance covers everything that conventional public liability insurance covers but there are a few extensions.
 One of the main extensions is financial loss cover.

 A conventional public liability insurance policy will only cover claims arising from injuries or damage to property.
 This creates a problem because contractors can do things that result in them becoming legally liable for a third party’s pure economic losses.
 An example would be where a subcontractor does not injure anyone or damage anything, but as a result of their actions, another business incurs additional costs.